George W. Bush shoe-throwing incident: Reaction

 Malcolm Smart of Amnesty International said "the Iraqi authorities have a duty to investigate all allegations of torture or other ill-treatment of Muntadhar al-Zaidi and to prosecute any persons alleged to be responsible for such abuses.
 The Iraqi authorities should also disclose his whereabouts, ensure that he is permitted prompt and regular access to legal counsel, his family and to any medical attention he requires, and safeguard him from torture or other ill-treatment," he added.

 Reporters Without Borders expressed its "regret that [al-Zaidi] used this method of protest against the politics of the American president".
 It said that "[al-Zaidi] was clearly injured during his arrest" and called for him to be released from custody.
 It referred to Bush's "relaxed way" of speaking about the incident as a reason for "leniency".

-The International Federation of Journalists has said al-Zaidi should be released for humanitarian reasons.
+The International Federation of Journalists said al-Zaidi should be released for humanitarian reasons.
 "Given the controversy surrounding this incident, we urge the Iraqi security services to guarantee the physical well-being of this journalist, who was clearly injured during his arrest," the statement said.
-The IFJ said the incident "reflected deep anger at the treatment of Iraqi civilians during US occupation over the past four years of which journalists have been major victims" and that "the journalist might be under threat while in detention "given the record of mistreatment of journalists in custody by US forces."
+The IFJ said the incident "reflected deep anger at the treatment of Iraqi civilians during US occupation over the past four years of which journalists have been major victims" and that "the journalist might be under threat while in detention given the record of mistreatment of journalists in custody by US forces."

-The Arab Lawyers Union has called for a fair trial for the journalist, with the support of both the Arab League and the Egyptian government.
+The Arab Lawyers Union called for a fair trial for the journalist, with the support of both the Arab League and the Egyptian government.
 "We urge all human rights organizations and the international society to help save the life of the Iraqi journalist and prevent any physical assault that may target him," union head Sameh Ashour said.

 The Lebanese television channel NTV offered a job to al-Zaidi.
 NTV said that if al-Zaidi accepted the job offer, that he would be paid "from the moment the first shoe was thrown".

 Al-Zaidi's family turned down an invitation by the Venezuelan president to come and live in the Latin American country.
 "We are grateful to President Hugo Chávez.
 However we are Iraqis, we live in Iraq," Oudai al-Zaidi said speaking on the behalf of his family.